kuoa/misc-projects/README.md

 ##Learning OCaml with CodeAbbey
-`This is the place where i keep all the solutions from CodeAbbey in an attempt to understand functional programming and OCaml`
+`This is the place where i keep all the solutions from CodeAbbey, in an attempt to understand functional programming and OCaml`